V4Fire/Client/src/components/base/b-router/README.md

     < b-router
 ```

-We don't need to create a component reference or anything.
-The component is automatically initialized itself to the root component.
+We don't need to create a component reference or perform any additional setup.
+The component automatically initializes itself to the root component.
-The routes to the component will be taken from `src/routes/index.ts`.
+The routes for the component are taken from `src/routes/index.ts`.

 ```js
 export default {